 It makes sharing and collaborating on files easier than ever and doesn’t take long to get to grips with.
 It also has options for multiple formats, including written documents, presentations, and spreadsheets.

 Calendly - Collaborative Calendar

 Scheduling your time is vital when you’re part of a business.
 But when all of the staff are working remotely, it can be hard to match your routines.
 Missed meetings and double-bookings are common problems if you don’t have a plan in place to maintain organisation, which is why we’d always recommend collaborative calendars for remote teams.

-A collaborative calendar, like Calendly or Google calendars, allows you to share your schedule.
-Staff can add meetings and project deadlines, keeping everyone up to speed on what’s going on within the business.
+Calendly and its alternatives, alongside Google Calendars, offer collaborative calendar functionalities that facilitate the sharing of your schedule Staff can add meetings and project deadlines, keeping everyone up to speed on what’s going on within the business.
 It also makes it easier for you, the CEO, to keep track of how your staff spend their time and what’s going on in your business.

 1Password - Password Management